mwdavisii/mwdavisii/readme.md

 I also enjoy advising small companies and non-profits on technology and occasionally helping out internet strangers on reddit solve issues.

 A long time ago, I built apps, but now when I do get to code, it's mostly back-ends and platforms.
-I seem to write more `.yaml` these days than anything else
+I seem to write more confluence docs and `.yaml` these days than anything else

 ### Languages, Tools & Platforms 🔧